nlepage/go-wasm-http-talk/slides.md

 - For this, we can use the `ResponseRecorder` type from the `httptest` package, which implements `ResponseWriter` and records the response.
 - And now we are able to call the `Handler`'s `ServerHTTP()` method.
 - Once the `Handler` returns, the `Result()` method of the `ResponseRecorder` allows us to get the HTTP response written by the handler.
-- We are almost done!
+- Now the step 2 is really done!
-- The last thing we need to do is build a Javascript `Response` object from the Go response, in other words the opposite of what we did with the request.
+- Step 3, we need to build a Javascript `Response` object from the Go response, in fact the opposite of what we did with the request.

 ---